-Mental health conditions, such as anxiety and depression, are common among people with overactive bladder (OAB).
-Frequent urination and the risk of bladder leaks can be stressful for some individuals.
+Mental health conditions, such as anxiety and depression, are common among people with overactive bladder (OAB), but pelvic floor exercises, yoga, and treatment for OAB may help manage it.

 Research suggests that

 It is important to note that OAB-associated stress is different than stress incontinence, which occurs as a result of an activity stressor, such as coughing or laughing.